Maryland Route 85: History

 The reconstruction of I-70 Exit 54 began in 2001 to replace the tight folded diamond interchange between the Interstate and MD 355 constructed in 1956 as part of the Frederick Freeway.
 The ramps between MD 355 and westbound I-70 were removed and temporarily replaced with ramps to and from Stadium Drive.
 In 2005, the intersection between MD 85 and MD 355 was transformed into a perpendicular intersection from the previous angled junction.
 MD 85 was extended north of MD 355 as a four-lane divided highway to a pair of ramps to and from eastbound I-70; the eastbound ramps at MD 355 were removed.
 Related to the project was an extension of East Street south from downtown Frederick to near I-70 that was temporarily designated MD 475.
 The overall project was completed in 2009 when a single-point urban interchange was completed between I-70 and MD 85.
 At the same time, MD 85 was extended north to its present terminus, the temporary ramps between Stadium Drive and westbound I-70 were removed, East Street was completed between MD 85 and downtown Frederick, and the unsigned MD 475 designation was removed from East Street.

 The Maryland State Highway Administration plans to expand MD 85 to a four-lane divided highway from English Muffin Way north to MD 355 as part of a three-phase project.
-Phase 1 includes the state highway from Crestwood Boulevard to just north of its interchange with I-270.
-The interchange will be reconstructed in a five-ramp configuration.
-I-270's bridges over MD 85, originally built in 1950, will be replaced.
+Phase 1, which includes the state highway from Crestwood Boulevard to just north of its interchange with I-270, involves the reconstruction of the interchange to a five-ramp configuration and replaced I-270's bridges over MD 85 (originally built in 1950), and was completed in November 2022.
 Phase 2 will extend the four-lane divided highway south from MD 355 to just north of I-270.
 Phase 3 from English Muffin Way to Crestwood Boulevard includes a new bridge over Ballenger Creek.